ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 Late notes as of next version:

-- Public API change: Parameter `skillSlot` in method `Scepter.RegisterScepterSlot` now takes a RoR2.SkillSlot instead of an int.
+- Public API change: Parameter `skillSlot` in method `Scepter.RegisterScepterSkill` now takes a RoR2.SkillSlot instead of an int.

 **4.1.0**